 See this short and snappy video trailer by my daughter.

-If you buy from my website, you’ll receive three files: Kindle, epub and pdf, so you can read them on any device and don’t need an ebook reader.
+If you buy from my website (using the link above), you’ll receive three files: Kindle, epub and pdf, so you can read them on any device and don’t need an ebook reader.

 Carole Blake said: “I know that writing, crafting, synopses is something that causes more anxiety and frustration for authors than almost any other part of the writing or submission process.
 But Write a Great Synopsis puts it into context, giving it perspective and de-mythologising it.
 It is a truly fabulous tool for authors, addressing a problem area that can stop new writers in their tracks.
 As someone else might say – ‘Calm down dear, it’s only a synopsis’.
 I think this book will alleviate so much of the stress that writers feel when approaching the moment when they must write a synopsis.
 Congratulations to Nicola Morgan: I will be recommending it to clients.”